Olympus E-330 versus Olympus E-300

 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

-Both the E-330 and the E-300 have been discontinued, but can regularly be found used on ebay.
+Both the E-330 and the E-300 have been discontinued, but can regularly be found used on eBay.
 The E-300 was replaced by the Olympus E-330, while the E-330 does not have a direct successor.

-Reasons to prefer the Olympus Evolt E-330:
+Arguments in favor of the Olympus Evolt E-330:

 - Larger screen: Has a bigger rear LCD (2.5" vs 1.8") for image review and settings control.

 - More detailed LCD: Has a higher resolution rear screen (215k vs 134k dots).

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.